JPGC04/mini5phonebook/README.md

 5. Quit: Exit the program.

 ## File Structure
-1. mini5main.c: Contains the main program logic and user interface.
+1. `mini5main.c`: Contains the main program logic and user interface.
-2. mini5phone.c: Implements phonebook operations using a linked list.
+2. `mini5phone.c`: Implements phonebook operations using a linked list.
-3. mini5phone.h: Defines structures and function prototypes used in mini5phone.c.
+3. `mini5phone.h`: Defines structures and function prototypes used in mini5phone.c.
-4. makefile: Defines compilation rules for the program.
+4. `makefile`: Defines compilation rules for the program.